imarc/handbook/strategy.markdown

 :	Look for patterns and best practices in content, layout, navigation, workflow, and SEO.

 Deliverables
-:	A competitive analysis should culminate in specific recommendations for the project, as part of the [Discovery Report](#discoveryreport).
+:	A competitive analysis should culminate in specific recommendations for the project, as part of the [Discovery Report][].
 Occasionally, a dedicated findings report is created for this component.

 Time Req
 : 16–32 hours, depending on breadth and depth